Let’s Play – SOMA

 Either way, I’m glad I played SOMA and experienced it’s rich, sci-fi story first-hand.
 This is definitely the kind of tale I would have enjoyed in a movie or book.
 In game form, I still appreciated it, but it left me with a pit in my stomach.
 I doubt I’m going to go back and play-through Frictional’s Amnesia games, because I don’t think I could handle the tension.
 But, I’ll definitely be paying attention to what they do next.

-Posted on November 8, 2017, in halloween, reviews, twitch, video games and tagged blind run, frictional, game review, Gamer, gaming, halloween, horror, horror game, let's play, science fiction, scifi, soma, streamer, streaming, twitch, Video game, video game review, walking simulator.
+Posted on November 8, 2017, in halloween, let's play, reviews, twitch, video games and tagged blind run, frictional, game review, Gamer, gaming, halloween, horror, horror game, let's play, science fiction, scifi, soma, streamer, streaming, twitch, Video game, video game review, walking simulator.
 Bookmark the permalink.
 1 Comment.